mathLab/PINA/docs/source/_rst/tutorial4/tutorial.rst

     net = Autoencoder()

-Let’s now train the autoencoder, minimizing the mean square error loss and optimizing using Adam.
+Let's now train the autoencoder, minimizing the mean square error loss and optimizing using Adam.

 .. code:: ipython3